VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/02-delivery.md

 ##### 2.2.2.2 Radar Departures

 King Fahd International Airport (OEDF) offers two radar departures, namely **DAMMAM1A** and **DAMMAM1B**, specifically designed for aircraft departing from **Runway 34L and 34R**, respectively.
-These departure procedures involve deviating the aircraft by _15_ degrees from the runway heading until further instructions are provided by APP 1.
+These departure procedures involve deviating the aircraft by _15_ degrees from the runway heading until further instructions are provided by APP.

 It is important to note that these radar departures should only be utilized when necessary, and their usage requires coordination with APP 1 and/or APP L.